NCAR/tiegcm/doc/userguide/diags.rst

 ============================== ====================================== ============ ==========

-Saving Fields/Arrays from the Source
+Saving Fields/Arrays from the Source Code
 ------------------------------------

-  Arbitrary 2d and 3d arrays can be saved from the model to secondary histories by inserting a call to subroutine addfld (addfld.F) in the source code.
-  (See the chapter on :ref:`Modifying Source Code <modifying_source>` in this document for information on modifying the source code.)
+  In addition to the "sanctioned" diagnostics, arbitrary 2d and 3d arrays can be saved from the model to secondary histories by inserting a call to subroutine *addfld* (:download:`addfld.F <../../src/addfld.F>`) in the source code.
+(See the chapter on :ref:`Modifying Source Code <modifying_source>` in this document for information about modifying the source code.)
 There are many examples of this in the source code, just grep on "call addfld".
 For more information about how to make calls to addfld, please see comments in the addfld.F source file.

   Here are a couple of examples of addfld calls from near the end of subroutine qrj (qrj.F).
 These calls are inside a latitude loop, where the loop variable